yeomaster/Automatic-6-DOF-robotic-arm-control-via-computer-vision/README.md

 - Calibration between the RGB camera and the Depth camera (both part of Intel Realsense camera) was required to get accurate XYZ reading of items in view.
 - Firstly, the RGB camera detects what items are in view and if it detects either a 'hand' class (Mediapipe) or a 3D pen (trained via Roboflow) then the location of the items are noted in 2D (i.e. the u,v pixel location of the hand in a 2D camera)
 - then, once the u,v coordinate is noted, the system send the pixel coordinates to the depth camera, where **the depth (Z coordinate) of said pixel is detected and noted**
-- now that the Z coordinate of an object, be it hand or pen, is know, the x,y coordinated had to be calculated too, this was done by the following formula:
+- now that the Z coordinate of an object, be it hand or pen, is know, the x,y coordinated had to be calculated too, this was done by the following formula:<br/>
 <img width="375" height="103" alt="{65038955-0C7E-4F68-84BF-0422D2F54AD9}" src="https://github.com/user-attachments/assets/12255b68-7691-41c3-bbd0-ee6b7249e3df" /><br/><br/>
 where: <br/>
 X = x coordinate of object <br/>